lacunary - Definition Index

 Direct references:

-Definition: Magnitude (also: norm) @magnitude
+Definition: Magnitude (also: norm, length) @magnitude

 Let $\vec{x} = (x_1, x_2, \cdots, x_n) \in \mathbb{R}^n$.
 The magnitude, or length, $\vec{x}$ is denoted as $|| \vec{x} ||$ and is defined as: